Saint Columban College: Saint Columbans College

 Saint Columbans School grew into a college and in 1967 it was renamed Saint Columban College.
 By 1970, the college programs were transferred to the present college campus in Cerilles-Sagun Streets.

-In 1978, the Roman Catholic Diocese of Pagadian took over the administration and control of the college from the Missionary Society of St. Columban through Bishop Jesus B. Tuquib.
+In 1978, the Diocese of Pagadian took over the administration and control of the college from the Missionary Society of St. Columban through Bishop Jesus B. Tuquib.
 Tuquib became chairman of the Board Trustees.
 Fr.
 Jose Maria Luengo was subsequently installed as the first Filipino President of the college.
 The "SCC Hymn" was later composed by Luengo with Bishop Patricio Getigan and Sister Agnes Lawrence Catalan.

-On its 25th Anniversary in 1982, Columban inaugurated a new four-storey building in the college campus which today houses the College of Business Education.
+On its 25th anniversary in 1982, Columban inaugurated a new four-storey building in the college campus which today houses the College of Business Education.

-Recent History and Present
+Recent history

 The College of Computer Studies opened in 2002.
 Its Information Technology program is now recognized by the Commission on Higher Education as a Center for Excellence and Development.

 On November 8, 2006, a fire incident reduced the main building at the high school campus into ashes displacing some classes for a year.
 Spare rooms and repurposed laboratories at the high school and grade school campuses housed the displaced classes.

 In 2008, Columban inaugurated the first phase of the new and bigger main building at the high school campus.
 The building now houses majority of the classes, the chemistry laboratory, two computer laboratories, the audio-visual room, library, school clinic, and offices of the faculty, school treasurer, registrar, guidance counselor, and school principal.

 The college campus received a facade overhaul in 2011 with the construction of the St. Therese Building.
 The building houses administrative offices, the guidance and counseling center, and the college chapel.